More

 Password Policies: Specify password complexity requirements and frequency of password changes to strengthen authentication protocols.

-Device Locking: Emphasize the importance of locking devices when not in use to prevent unauthorized access.
+Device Locking: Emphasize the importance of locking devices when not in use to prevent unauthorized use.

 Data Encryption: Mandate encryption for sensitive data stored on devices and during data transmission.

-Outline the procedure for reporting security incidents, such as lost or stolen devices, suspected malware infections, or data breaches.
+Outline the procedure for reporting cybersecurity incidents, such as lost or stolen devices, suspected malware infections, or data breaches.
 Encourage prompt reporting to facilitate swift action and minimize potential damage.

 Clearly state the consequences of violating the AUP in the terms of service.
 Penalties may include warnings, suspension of device privileges, or even termination, depending on the severity and frequency of violations.